 Speaking of veggies, it boggles the mind what a wonderful world we live in sometimes when thinking to the access of fresh, crisp veggies throughout the year.
 In Ontario, there is no shortage of greenhouse vegetables being grown with beautiful tomatoes, crunchy cucumbers and peppers of all sizes and flavours at our fingertips.
 You've likely been seeing even more greenhouse produce becoming available lately like eggplants (cute mini ones too), all types of lettuce and even strawberries!

-Over the coming Winter months, we’ll be updating this post with some great new recipes inspired by what is grown and produced in Ontario by bloggers living in Ontario.
-But for now, be sure to visit the recipe page over at Foodland Ontario where they have a ton of terrific recipes with everything we've discussed and more.
+Also, be sure to visit the recipe page over at Foodland Ontario where they have a ton of terrific recipes with everything we've discussed and more.

 And to know exactly what Ontario produce is available in winter (and year round), this handy guide is ideal.
 When you go grocery shopping, keep this guide in mind, look for the Ontario Foodland logo and remember it's easy to #LoveONTfood!
 Share the food you're enjoying and dishes you're preparing by using the hashtag #LoveONTfood and tagging Foodland Ontario on social media!